ArtilleryZ/Artificial_Life_Final_Project/README.md

 When the new generation doesn't get height improved, the parameters will revert to the when the best height has been achieved by far.
 It will output if the height is improved or not in the console.
 Combined with the max height data, it will be stored in a csv file called `maxheight.csv`, with the robot's x, y, and z dimensions included in this name.
 It will be stored in the `data` directory.

+Please notice that there is a possibility that it will get stuck in the local minima and waste many iterations on not improving.